dan7hoffman/notes-app/src/app/notes/notes.readme.md

 -- Moved substantial business/data logic from notes.component.ts to notes.service.ts
 -- Done
 - Add in a note count metric card that auto updates and this may be accomplished with RxJS interval/or signals.
+-- Done
+- Add in layout app-shell
+-- Done
+- Investigate adding in a STATE layer between PRESENTATION and SERVICE.
+Technically with our SIZE of this single use application, leveraging our current notesState.service.ts is best practice.
+Updated layers to leverage the stateservice, when user lands on the notes.component.ts page it does the inital GETALL() load and push into state service.
+-- Done
+- Added in Active Notes and Deleted Notes (Soft) metrics into component via state service.
+Next step is to look at "filtering" the list itself